pictures from the website of the museum

 Familiar with fiberglass, he began making life-sized sculptures from this material, for the first time depicting a deer, modeled on a picture in a book he got from the local library.

-With the help of a finnish organisation active in (cultural) development of rural areas in Finland, that financed the materials, it was possible to realise this plan indeed, and after living for some 35 years in Sweden, Vuorenniemi re-settled in 2004 in Finland, going to live in Putaja.
+With the help of a finnish organisation active in (cultural) development of rural areas in Finland, that financed the materials, it was possible to realise this plan indeed, and after living for some 35 years in Sweden, Vuorenniemi re-settled in 2004 in the community of Putaja.

-All together the environment has some 31 life-sized sculptures, which depict scenes such as a farmer with a horse-drawn plow, a peasant woman milking a cow, a woman feeding chicken......and so on.....
+All together this art environment has some 31 life-sized sculptures, which depict scenes such as a farmer with a horse-drawn plow, a peasant woman milking a cow, a woman feeding chicken......all together scenes from rural life

 Done in a very realistic style, with a lot of attention to the finishing of the details, the sculptures are not painted, although the fiberglass may be mixed or finished with yellow colored sand, while some grey sand may be used to accentuate details.